 In 2010, the Greenstreets program became the Green Infrastructure Unit, expanding our focus to active stormwater capture.
 The New York City Department of Environmental Protection (DEP) has partnered with the Green Infrastructure Program to build cost-effective stormwater capture to help reach its water quality goals.
 Because of our recent funding source, new greenstreets will be constructed in DEP-designated priority sewersheds, where the Combined Sewer Overflow (CSO) effect is most significant.
 Learn more about DEP and their Green Infrastructure Plan.

-At this early stage of the Program, we are not processing requests and we cannot provide exact locations of all proposed ROWBs.
+At this stage of the Program, we are not processing requests and we cannot provide exact locations of all proposed ROWBs.
 However, once a construction schedule is in place, it's our procedure to notify neighborhoods of upcoming project locations by sending postcards and by reaching out to the local Community Boards.
-As of 2012, we have begun construction in the following priority combined sewershed areas: Flushing Bay, Bronx River, and Hutchinson River.

 We will still build traditional greenstreets in any community, but only if it comes with independent and full funding.
 Otherwise, any greenstreet request will now be rated on its location within a priority sewershed, its capacity to capture stormwater, its alignment with other agency infrastructural improvements, its complexity of maintenance, and its capacity to link separated green spaces into a greater whole, otherwise known as ecological connectivity.
 In addition, any request that comes with a maintenance commitment will be rated with a higher score.